Scientific Name

 Fertilizing: Tulistas do not require much fertilizer.
 However, for optimum growth, fertilization is a good idea.
 Feed during the growing season with a weak fertilizer solution.
 Do not fertilize during the winter.

-Repotting: When it begins to outgrow its pot, repot your Tulista in a new shallow and slightly larger pot with fresh soil.
+Repotting: When your Tulista begins to outgrow its pot, repot it in a new shallow and slightly larger pot with fresh soil.
 The best time to repot is in the spring or early summer.

-Propagation: Using seeds or offsets are the most frequently used methods.
+Propagation: Using seeds or separating offsets are the most frequently used methods for propagation of this plant.

 Learn more at How to Grow and Care for Tulista.